 4 Verse 13 declares a terribly important truth.
 To embrace the world's value system (humanism, relativism, materialism) is to reject God.
 Materialistic 'Christians' are really serving mammon ('mammon' includes more than just money).
+They are deceiving themselves, since they do not belong to God.

-5 There won't be any abomination in heaven-'abomination' is a strong term; do pause and ponder!
+5 There will not be any abomination in heaven-'abomination' is a strong term; do pause and ponder!